-ltem Indicator, Button, or Connector lcon Description 1 LED panel The LED panel has four diagnostic indicator lights that display error codes during system startup.
-See "Diagnostic Lights" on page 21.

-ltem Indicator, Button, or Connector lcon Description 2 Power-on indicator/ power button Ċ The power-on indicator lights when the system power is on.
+Item Indicator, Button, or Connector lcon Description 2 LED panel The LED panel has four diagnostic indicator lights that display error codes during system startup.
+See "Diagnostic Lights (Optional)" on page 25.
+3 Power-on indicator/ power button O The power-on indicator lights when the system power is on.
 The power button controls the DC power supply output to the system.
 When the optional system bezel is installed, the power button is not accessible.
 NOTE: When powering on the system, the video monitor can take from several seconds to over 2 minutes to display an image, depending on the amount of memory installed in the system.
 NOTE: On ACPI-compliant operating systems, turning off the system using the power button causes the system to perform a graceful shutdown before power to the system is turned off.
-NOTE: To force an ungraceful shutdown, press and hold the power button for five seconds.
-3 NMI button ${\boldsymbol{ { \oslash } }}$ Used to troubleshoot software and device driver errors when using certain operating systems.
+NOTE: To force an ungraceful shutdown, press and hold the power button for 5 seconds.
+4 NMI button ⊗ Used to troubleshoot software and device driver errors when using certain operating systems.
 This button can be pressed using the end of a paper clip.
 Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
-4 System identification button 0 The identification buttons on the front and back panels can be used to locate a particular system within a rack.
-When one of these buttons is pushed, the blue system status indicator on the back blinks until one of the buttons is pushed again.
 5 Hard drives Up to twelve 3.5-inch or 2.5-inch, hot-swappable SAS or SATA drives.

-ltem Indicator, Button, or Connector lcon Description 6 System identification panel A slide-out panel for system information including the Express Service tag, embedded NIC MAC address, and iDRAC6 Enterprise card MAC address.
-7 USB connector •~ • + Connect USB devices to the system.
+Item Indicator, Button, or Connector lcon Description 6 Video connector 101 Connects a monitor to the system.
+7 USB connector • Connect USB devices to the system.
 The ports are USB 2.0-compliant.
-8 Video connector Connects a monitor to the system.
+8 System identification panel A slide-out panel for system information including the Express Service tag, embedded NIC MAC address, and iDRAC6 Enterprise card MAC address.